History of ESPN in Timeline

 In 2011, ESPN reached its peak of 100 million households in the United States.

-On August 14, 2014, the SEC Network, a subscription television network, was launched.
-It focuses on sporting events sanctioned by the Southeastern Conference as a result of a 20-year broadcast partnership between the SEC and ESPN Inc.
+On August 14, 2014, the SEC Network, a subscription television network focusing on the coverage of sporting events sanctioned by the Southeastern Conference, was launched.
+This network is a joint venture between the conference and ESPN Inc.

-On April 26, 2017, ESPN terminated approximately 100 employees, including athletes-turned-analysts and journalists, as part of cost-cutting measures.
+On April 26, 2017, ESPN laid off approximately 100 employees, including athletes-turned-analysts and journalists.

 December 18, 2017: John Skipper Resigns